 While anything from aspirin to Valium can be purchased at pharmacies throughout Asia without a prescription, bringing a simple first-aid kit from home will help you avoid the hassle of finding what you need quickly.

 Unless you intend to hack through the jungles of Sumatra, your first aid kit should be a lightweight, practical affair.
-Use this basic first aid packing list for some ideas when preparing for your trip to Asia.
+Use this basic list for some ideas when preparing for your trip to Asia.

 - Plasters (Band-Aids) of varying size come in handy, particularly to cover "hot spots" before they turn into blisters.